 Back pain: what to do?
 (In chronological order)

-You've already been told to avoid rest, take medication, swim, see a specialist, and get an MRI.
-These tips are certainly useful, but you would like to know other strategies to treat your back pain, and benefit from a structured method to resume your activities.
+You may have been told to avoid rest, take medication, go swimming, see a specialist, or have an MRI.
+These tips are certainly useful, but you would like to know other strategies to treat your back pain, and above all benefit from a structured method to resume your activities.

 In the following article, I show you what to do after back pain chronologically (that is, from the onset of symptoms until they disappear).